Why are so many of the neighborhood kids playing together like it’s a holiday?

 - If you have to go out, make sure you are at least 6 feet (2 meters) away from other people.
 Viruses can spread when someone sneezes or coughs out tiny droplets.
 They may even spread when people talk.
 These droplets don’t usually travel more than 6 feet before falling to the ground.
-Also, follow the CDC’s advice on wearing a cloth face covering (or a face mask, if you have one).
+Also, follow the CDC’s advice and info on wearing a cloth face covering (or a face mask, if you have one).

 - If you’re caring for someone who is sick, take all recommended precautions.
 It’s important to keep that person away from others.

 We wash our hands regularly and especially after returning home from the store.